paulrobello/parllama/README.md

 ## What's new

 ### v0.3.4
+* Added custom prompt library support  (Work in progress)
-* Added cli option and environment var to enable auto naming of sessions using LLM
+* Added cli option and environment var to enable auto naming of sessions using LLM (Work in progress)
 * Added tokens per second stats to session info line on chat tab
-* Added custom prompt library support
 * Fixed app crash when it cant contact ollama server for PS info
 * Fixed slow startup when you have a lot of models available locally
 * Fixed slow startup and reduced memory utilization when you have many / large chats